-If you’re looking for hikes in Edinburgh, you’re in the right place.
 Edinburgh is a brilliant city for hiking.
 It’s a city where ocean meets history meets rolling hills as far as the eye can see.
-Within a half hour’s walk from the city centre, you can be at the base of Arthur’s Seat, an extinct volcano.
-And 15 minutes walk from the main shopping street will get you to the top of Calton Hill, which offers equally stunning views of the historic Old Town.
+Within a half hour’s walk from the city centre you can be at the base of Arthur’s Seat, an extinct volcano, and 15 minutes walk from the main shopping street will get you to the top of Calton Hill, which offers equally stunning views of the historic Old Town.

 1. Bonaly Circular via Harlaw and Reservoirs